Build Your Own Noodle Bowl Party-Noodle Bar + Delicious Noodle Soup Recipe

 2 tablespoons of cooking oil

-1 Tablespoon of Beef bullion or mushroom seasoning (Vegetarian without MSG), or when I don’t have these, I would substitute with 1.5 teaspoon sugar to enhance the taste.
+1 Tablespoon of Beef bullion or mushroom seasoning (Vegetarian without MSG), or when these seasonings are not available, I would substitute with 2 teaspoons of sugar to enhance the taste.

-3 small bag of Asian meatball or any meatball ( Italian meatball are fine too)
+3 small bags of Asian meatball or any meatball ( Italian meatballs are fine too)

 Chinese Noodles or Spaghetti.